-ArcGIS Online includes features that make it easy to protect your items to ensure that you don’t accidentally delete them and break applications, make copies of your work, have viewers download your data, or get unwanted comments.
-Here’s an overview of how you can protect your items from unwanted downloads and changes.
+ArcGIS Online includes capabilities that make it easy to manage and protect your items to ensure that you don’t accidentally delete them, have others copy or download your data, make edits and other changes, or get unwanted comments.
+Here’s an overview of the different ways you can protect and manage access to your content.

 Prevent accidental deletion

 You can use categories and tags to help identify key layers, maps, or other items that you don’t want to inadvertently delete.
 But the most surefire way to prevent accidental deletion is to enable Delete Protection.

 In the item pages, open the Settings tab and check the box to Prevent this item from being accidentally deleted.
 When finished, click Save.

 This prevents the inadvertent deletion of essential items.
 If you really want to delete the item, uncheck the box, save, then delete.
 For more information, see Enable delete protection.

 You can specify whether others can save copies of your shared maps using the Save As property.
 By default, others you’ve shared the map with can make copies of your map by using Save as from the Contents (dark) toolbar.